Skip to main content

 Recent posts

-"They do not have any rough, noisy, and loud pastimes except wrestling, which they practice as an exercise and art for war." - João Rodrigues (1561 - 1633) This Island of Japon Some practitioners of medieval and early modern Japanese martial arts - koryū bugei - augment their training with some form of combat sport practice in order to add "live" or "freestyle" fighting, as many koryū eschew any kind of sparring practice entirely or do not place much emphasis on it.
-This includes weapons' disciplines, where practitioners may add an art like kendo, more rarely another Asian weapons or historical European art with sparring; and grappling, where people tend to study judo or, increasingly BJJ ("Brazilian" Jiujitsu).
-1 I've explored sumō instead.
-While I have been interested in it from very early on, after reading up on Chinese wrestling and sensing a connection between them, I first experienced sumō-like training in Araki-ryū.
-We would do...
+"They do not have any rough, noisy, and loud pastimes except wrestling, which they practice as an exercise and art for war." - João Rodrigues (1561 - 1633) This Island of Japon Some practitioners of pre-modern Japanese martial arts - koryū - augment their training with some form of combat sport practice in order to add "live" or "freestyle" fighting, as many koryū either eschew sparring practice entirely, or do not place much emphasis on it.
+This includes weapons' disciplines, where practitioners may add an art like kendo, more rarely another Asian weapons or historical European art with sparring.
+And jūjutsu, where people tend to study judo or, increasingly BJJ ("Brazilian" Jiujitsu).
+1 I've done Judo and jiujitu (to black belt level), but explored sumō as well.
+While I have been interested in it from very early on, after reading up on Chinese wrestling and sensing a connection between them, I first experienced sumō-like training in A...

 Recommended Reading

-This list continues to expand: Of course the works of Ellis Amdur, who heads this line of Araki-ryu: Dueling with O Sensei Old School Hidden in Plain Sight Follow his blog at Kogen Budo for more of his and others' writing on classical martial traditions in practice.
-Other good reads for an introduction to the classical traditions would be Diane Skoss' Koryu Books series.
-These bring the work of a number of current martial researchers and scholars together in one place: Koryu Bujutsu Sword and Spirit Keiko Shokon Scholarly Research Scholarship on Japanese warrior culture has expanded considerably over the years, with many new insights developed from ongoing research, some of it made available to the non-specialist reader.
+This list will continue to expand...
+Popular Sources on Classical Martial Arts Of course the works of Ellis Amdur, who heads a line of Araki-ryu.
+Check out Kogen Budo for more of his and others' writing on classical martial traditions in practice.
+Good reads for a general introduction to the study of classical traditions would be Diane Skoss' Koryu Books series.
+These bring the work of a number of current martial researchers and some scholars together in one place.
+Scholarly Research Scholarship on Japanese warrior culture has expanded considerably over the years, with many new insights developed, some of it made available to the non-specialist reader.
 More often than not these days, my reading list is more academic work than "martial arts research."
-Accessible versions of some doctoral theses are out there and in some cases more focussed on martial culture, even specif...
+Accessible versions of some doctoral theses are out there and in some cases more focussed on overall martial culture, even specific schools, than in general historical work.
+To start, I woul...